 Some hand-crank flashlights do more than produce light.
-Some come with additional features like a radio, charging port, or even a hammer (an essential survivalism tool).
+Some include additional features like a radio, charging port, or even a hammer (an essential survival tool).
 These features enhance the overall user experience.

-This Puiuisoul Emergency Hand Crank Flashlight (available on Amazon.com) takes the multi-feature concept a notch higher.
+This Puiuisoul Emergency Hand Crank Flashlight (available on Amazon.com) takes the multi-feature concept slightly higher.
 Some of its functions include working as an emergency radio, a solar power storage device, and a power bank.
 In addition, it has a motion sensor reading lamp.

 The Hand Crank Flashlight Serves as an Essential Survival Tool

-If you’re always on the move, you’d be better off having control of the uptime and downtime gadgets you use.
+If you’re always on the move, you’d better have control of the uptime and downtime gadgets you use.
 Depending on external sources (which may be hard to come by) can result in disappointment.